The University of Miami maintains a Veterans' Affairs (V.A.) Office in the:

 Coral Gables, Florida 33124-6914

-This office assists veterans and dependents of veterans who are entitled to V.A. educational benefits under Chapter 30, 31, 33, or Chapter 35 of Title 38, U.S. Code, and Chapter 1606 or Chapter 1607, Title 10, USC.
-The University of Miami participates in the Yellow Ribbon Program for qualified Chapter 33 recipients.1 Anyone needing information on Veterans' Benefits is advised to contact the Office of the Registrar or visit the Registrar’s website.
+This office assists veterans and dependents of veterans who are entitled to V.A. educational benefits under Chapter 30, 31, 33, or Chapter 35 of Title 38, U.S. Code, or Chapter 1606.
+The University of Miami participates in the Yellow Ribbon Program for qualified Chapter 33 recipients.1 Anyone needing information on Veterans' Benefits is advised to contact the Office of the University Registrar or visit their website.

 The University of Miami's Yellow Ribbon Program is available to students in the Fall and Spring semesters only.